 The results show that diasporas can play an essential role in accelerating global efforts in climate change mitigation and adaptation.
-Fully harnessing diaspora contributions requires the systematic integration of diaspora engagement in climate action policy and programming, clear communication of climate action priorities in countries of origin, and higher visibility of diaspora contributions in climate action.
+Fully harnessing diaspora contributions requires the systematic integration of diaspora engagement in climate action policy and programming, clear communication of climate action needs and priorities in countries of origin, and higher visibility and recognition of diaspora contributions in climate actions in climate action.
 For the different stakeholders, this means the following:

-Governments from Countries of Origin:
+Governments form Countries of Origin: